ScriptedFrame/StoryTeller/README.md

 - [ ] Possible private story mode (allowing people to make private stories [such as for Patreon(s) and other such])

 #### Need help from the community
-1. I have bought assets from Humble Bundle for RPG elements, could these be used for a "public library" for inventories and other such?
-2. Best license?
+1. Best license?
     - This is open source, help is accepted.
     - I don't want people to out right take **our** progress and resell it.
         - This is a community project after all!
-3. APK and EXE generator?
+2. APK and EXE generator?
     - People of course will want to monetize their stories and such, and we're for that!
 So the issues are the following;
         - Making the stories have an "offline" system, possible JSON storage?
 These stories would likely not have an inventory system, as it would take more effort than is needed.
     - JSON is the most obvious route, however we need to decide if it should be key based, or tree based examples in "Expanded-1"